gdewael/gdewael.github.io/content/cv/cv.md

 ## Teaching

 - *2020 - Current* : **Teaching assistance** for "Machine learning for the Life Sciences" course
+- *2024 - Current* : **Tutor for Master thesis** "End-to-end de novo metabolomics" by Wout Welvaert
+- *2024 - Current* : **Tutor for Master thesis** "Variational inference for DTI" by Robbe Claeys
-- *2023 - Current* : **Tutor for Master thesis** "Novel neural networks for bacterial species prediction from MALDI-TOF data" by Jorge Isaac Cueva Villavicencio
+- *2023 - 2024* : **Tutor for Master thesis** "Novel neural networks for bacterial species prediction from MALDI-TOF data" by Jorge Isaac Cueva Villavicencio
 - *2022 - 2023* : **Tutor for Master thesis** "Two-Branch Neural Networks for Predicting Protein-DNA Interaction" by Natan Tourne
 - *2022 - 2023* : **Tutor for Master thesis** "Designing novel protein sequences using advanced generative models" by Scout Van den Bergh
 - *2021 - 2022* : **Tutor for Master thesis** "Detection of 5mC modification in Nanopore sequencing data using deep learning" by Yari Van Laere